 In 1963, The Osbornes signed with Decca Records and continued to make waves with adventuresome arrangements sometimes involving non-traditional instruments such as drums and electric guitar.

-In addition to “Rocky Top,” the brothers’ hit records include “Making Plans,” “Up This Hill and Down,” “Midnight Flyer,” “Take Me Home, Country Roads,” “Muddy Bottom,” “Tennessee Houndog,” “Georgia Pineywoods,” and “Ruby.”
-And the Osbornes haven’t limited themselves to just one state song.
+In addition to “Rocky Top,” the brothers’ hit records include “Making Plans,” “Up This Hill and Down,” “Midnight Flyer,” “Take Me Home, Country Roads,” “Muddy Bottom,” “Tennessee Hound Dog,” “Georgia Pineywoods,” and “Ruby.”
+The Osbornes haven’t limited themselves to just one state song.
 Their “Kentucky” has been named an official song of their home state.

 The brothers from Hyden, Kentucky, headed back to the bluegrass state in 1994 for what is regarded as the highest honor in bluegrass, induction into the International Bluegrass Music Association’s Hall of Honor.

-Sonny retired in 2005, but Bobby continues to perform with his band Rocky Top X-press.
+Though still a proud Opry member, Sonny retired from performing in 2005, but Bobby continues to record and perform with his band, the Rocky Top X-Press.